coldfumonkeh/cfml-ci/README.md

  * *test.project*: a short name for your project, this will be used as the context root for installing your project into the test server
  * *work.dir*: working directory where the server will be installed - this should be a directory that doesn't already exist as it gets deleted and re-created on every test run, default is /tmp/work
  * *build.dir*: directory that gets mapped into the webserver, normally this will probably just be wherever your build.xml is (the default).

+ * *test.framework*: whether to use the TestBox or MXUnit test runner for your tests.

 ##### Platforms